Gastroenterology101.Com

 Small intestine - Wikipedia

-The small intestine or small bowel is an organ in the gastrointestinal tract where most of the absorption of nutrients from food takes place.
-[2] It lies between the stomach and large intestine, and receives bile and pancreatic juice through the pancreatic duct to aid in digestion.
+It lies between the stomach and large intestine, and receives bile and pancreatic juice through the pancreatic duct to aid in digestion.
+The small intestine is about 6.5 metres (21 feet) long and folds many times to fit in the abdomen.

 Small Intestine: Function, Parts, Length & Location